Going to California

 I explained to Elizabeth that we would have to take off our shoes.
 She thought I was joking.
 "Because bad guys hide things in their shoes?" she asked.
 A TSA agent then appeared in front of us, unhooked one of the ropes, and indicated that we should follow him.
 Now it was my turn to think someone was joking.

 I'd been having premonitions about a confrontation with these modern-day Gestapo should they pull Elizabeth aside and try to do a cavity search on her as I watch, helpless, while they physically violate my daughter, causing me to go berserk and have a shootout at the airport.
 Hey, I'm a writer (and protective father) with an active imagination.
-I actually had a similar "confrontation scene" in my novel, Operation Detour (paperback and Kindle, if you're interested).
+I actually had a similar "confrontation scene" in my novel, Operation Detour (paperback and Kindle, if you're interested) (or, the first half of it here, free).
 But I digress.